2016k8009929004/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

 The RX interrupt is the first choice to be such kind of wake-up event, but probably won't be the only one.

 EAL provides the event APIs for this event-driven thread mode.
-Taking Linux as an example, the implementation relies on epoll.
+Taking linuxapp as an example, the implementation relies on epoll.
 Each thread can monitor an epoll instance in which all the wake-up events' file descriptors are added.
 The event file descriptors are created and mapped to the interrupt vectors according to the UIO/VFIO spec.
-From FreeBSD's perspective, kqueue is the alternative way, but not implemented yet.
+From bsdapp's perspective, kqueue is the alternative way, but not implemented yet.

 EAL initializes the mapping between event file descriptors and interrupt vectors, while each device initializes the mapping between interrupt vectors and queues.
 In this way, EAL actually is unaware of the interrupt cause on the specific vector.